davidkellis/able/README.md

 ### Interface Usage

-When calling a function defined in an interface, a client may supply either (1) a value of a type that implements the interface or (2) a value of the interface type to the function in any argument that is typed as the interface's self type.
+When calling a function defined in an interface, a client may supply either (1) a value of a type that implements the interface - the interface's [self type](#self-type) - or (2) a value of the interface type to the function in any argument that is typed as the interface's self type.

 For example, given:
 ```